fabriceleal/Multitasks/README.md

 ## Irony

-Binaries for Irony included in the Vendors dir because seems that they change frequently
+Built using Irony *link*; binaries for Irony provided in the Vendors dir, because seems that they change frequently.